John Paterson (Cape politician): Business interlude (1859-1873)

+Between 1861 and 1862 John Paterson met Marizza Bowie who became his second wife.
+Marizza's mother, a Thurburn of Myrtle, Aberdeen was a direct descendant of David I King of Scotland.
+Between 1863 - 1880 Marizza presented her husband with eight children.

 In 1872, the Cape attained self-rule (or "responsible government" as it was known) and an economic boom ensued as the new locally elected government began vast infrastructure projects across the country.
 Paterson, financially uplifted by the economic boom, re-entered politics.

 Return to Parliament (1872-1877)

 Separatist League (1872-1874)

 Paterson was elected to the Cape Parliament again in 1873.
 The enormous growth in the economy was fueling a competition between the ports Cape Town and Port Elizabeth, for the expanding inland trade.
 Paterson therefore returned to his fight for a moderate form of separation – so as to avoid dominance by either Cape Town to the west, or Grahamstown to the east.

 In other developments, he put forward bills for a local government system, and for a division of public money according to customs and land revenue, but both bills were defeated.

 Paterson and his political ally John Gordon Sprigg comprised the core of the opposition to the first Cape government, together with the renegade independent John X. Merriman (who soon joined the government).
 Paterson's strongest critic was the liberal Saul Solomon, who ridiculed Paterson's ideas.

 Paterson's role in the "Eastern Cape Separatist League" also brought him into a direct showdown with the strong-willed Prime Minister of the Cape, John Molteno – a firm proponent of regional and racial unity in the Cape – who reacted in May 1874 by passing the Seven Circles Act.
 This re-drew the borders of the Cape's subdivisions, abolishing the last legal remnants of the East/West distinction.
 Together with Molteno's policy of drawing ministers from the Eastern Cape into his government, and the general rising prosperity of the whole country, this effectively crushed the separatist movement.
 Paterson fought the Bill bitterly, but nonetheless kept his seat in parliament as a member of the opposition once it was passed.
 He went on to become the primary critic of the Molteno Ministry over the following years, even when the official head of the opposition John X. Merriman joined Molteno's unity government.

 Not always popular, Paterson's views, and especially the way in which he delivered them, often provoked considerable hostility in parliament.
 This all too frequently left him isolated and unable to do more than temporarily obstruct government projects.